microsoft/fhir-starter/README.md

 ## Introduction

-The goal of the **FHIR-Starter** repo is to provide users with a choice of deployment options for Azure API for FHIR and supporting tools.
-The `deployFhirStarter.bash` script is our current offering, available in the
+The goal of the **FHIR-Starter** repo is to provide users with a choice of deployment options for Azure API for FHIR and supporting components.
+The `deployFhirStarter.bash` script hosted in this repo is the recommended method for quickly setting up Azure API for FHIR with an Azure AD Service Principal.

-## deployFhirStarter.bash Details
+## deployFhirStarter.bash information
-The FHIR-Starter scripts are designed and tested for the Azure Cloud Shell - Bash Shell environment.
-The following services will be set up in the **FHIR-Starter** deploy process.
+The `deployFhirStarter.bash` script is designed and tested for the Azure Cloud Shell - Bash Shell environment.
+The following services will be set up in the deploy process.
 Detailed deployment instuctions are located in the [scripts](./scripts) directory.

 1) Azure API for FHIR
 2) Azure Key Vault (users can select to use an existing keyvault as long as they have Purge Secrets access)
-3) Azure AD Service Principle for RBAC [link](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli)
+3) Azure AD Service Principal for RBAC [link](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli)
 4) Azure Resource Group
 5) Postman (for testing)